AbdelrahmanEssam1007/Graphs/readme.md

     Data Structures:

-        Graph Representation: Adjacency list or matrix for storing the graph.
+        Graph Representation: Adjacency list for storing the graph.

         Priority Queue: Used in Prim’s algorithm to select the minimum-weight edge efficiently.

         Stack: For topological sorting (in DFS implementation).

-        Arrays or Vectors: To keep track of visited nodes and edge weights.
+        Vectors: To keep track of visited nodes and edge weights.

 Project Members